amyakeith/etch-a-sketch/README.md

-I'm making this etch-a-sketch tool using HTML, CSS, Javascript, and JQuery as part of The Odin Project curriculum.
+I'm making this etch-a-sketch game using HTML, CSS, and Javascript as part of The Odin Project curriculum.